ahaborte918/vpn/README.md

 </p>
 <br />

 STEP 2 - In order to create a Virtual Machine, we must first create a Resource Group.
 After the Resource Group has been created type Virtual Machines into the search bar.
-Click on "Create" followed by the Virtual Machine tab to began creating one.
+Click on "Create" followed by the Virtual Machine tab to began creating one like we've done in EXAMPLE 2A.

 EXAMPLE 2A
 <p>